 In real life, a user's decision process can encompass a range of possible actions and associated consequences (Crochemore et al., 2015).
-Decisions can be controlled by providing participants with a set of options to choose from, e.g. to deploy temporary flood defences or not - the consequences of which usually determine the outcome of a game or activity.
-In this case, participants were asked to select from a broad range of colour-coded options (Table 2), but specific decisions were not defined as these had the potential to differ greatly between participants and might prompt unrealistic answers.
-At each stage, the colour-coded options were discussed by the three groups, simulating conversations that could happen in real life, but it was stressed that the colour chosen was to be representative of what an individual participant, or their organization, would do with the SHF information in each catchment.
-This was recorded on an A1 map using coloured sticky dots marked with the participant's initials ($n \sim 110$ dots per map (11 participants, 10 catchments)) (Fig. 3).
-In cases where participants were not familiar with all catchments, or did not feel able to make an informed decision, they did not place a dot.
-It was important to gather a written record explaining how and why the decisions were reached, and so participants were also asked to complete an A4 empathy map at each stage (Fig. 4).
-Originally designed as a collaborative tool to be used in business and marketing,

-Figure 3.
-Participants' individual colour-coded decisions recorded on an A1 map.

-Table 2.
-Colour codes and corresponding action or decision to be taken.
+Decisions can be controlled for by providing participants with a set of options to choose from e.g., to deploy temporary flood defences or not - the consequences of which usually determine the outcome of a game or activity.
+In this case,

+- 5 participants were asked to select from a broad range of colour-coded options (Table 1) but specific decisions were not defined as these had the potential to differ greatly between participants and might prompt unrealistic answers.
+At each Stage, the colour-coded options were discussed by the 3 groups, simulating conversations that could happen in real-life but it was stressed that the colour chosen was to be representative of what an individual participant, or their organisation, would do with the SHF information in each catchment.
+This was recorded on an A1 map using coloured sticky dots marked with the - 10 participant's initials (n ~ 110 dots per map (11 participants, 10 catchments)) (Fig. 3).
+In cases where participants were not familiar with all catchments, or did not feel able to make an informed decision they did not place a dot.
+It was important to gather a written record explaining how and why the decisions were reached and so participants were also asked to complete an A4 empathy map at each Stage (Fig. 4).
+Originally designed as a collaborative tool to be used in business and marketing, empathy maps aim to gain a deeper understanding about an external user's experiences and decisions (Gray, 2017).
+Here, we - 15 adapted the traditional use by asking individuals to reflect on their own decisions based on their real-life experiences and discussions with other group members.
+This allowed us to capture individuals thought processes, influences, discussions and the potential risks and gains associated with their decision (Fig. 4).
+By combining the information recorded on empathy maps for each group, we also gathered an overview of the shared understanding between forecasters, groundwater hydrologists and water-resource managers and how their SHF needs and expectations match and differ when it comes to decision- - 20 making.
+Participants were also asked to complete an A4 empathy map (Fig. 4) where they could elaborate on what decisions or actions they might take and why.
+Originally designed to be used in business and marketing, empathy maps aim to gain a deeper understanding about user experiences and decisions (Gray, 2017).
+Here, the empathy map encouraged participants to share the thought processes, influences, discussions and the potential risks and gains associated with their decision (Fig. 4).
+Table 2: Colour codes and corresponding action or decision to be take